-As you can see, in this system, everyone can get an A, and many students will certainly get an A. At the same time, if the course is "too hard" or "too easy", the system compensates for that to some degree.
-Finally, even though this is technically a "curve" of some sort, it is not the kind of curve that puts you in any meaningful competition with your peers for GPA points, since your A has no effect on your friend's A: As long as you both fall within the range specified by the system, you both get the A. Brilliant!
+In this system, everyone can get an A, and many students must get an A. At the same time, if the course is "too hard" or "too easy", the system compensates.
+Finally, even though this is a "curve" of some sort, it is not the kind of curve that puts you in any meaningful competition with your peers for GPA points, since your A has no effect on your friend's A: As long as you both fall within the range specified by the system, you both get the A. Brilliant!